Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Priming and Painting Oak Trim

 The best primer and paint to use for oak trim is debatable, but I recommend using oil-based primer instead of latex.
-The reason is because oil primer is an amazing surface sealer for blocking stains and tannin bleed, a hideous yellowy oil that leaks into paint from inside the wood.
+The reason is because oil primer is an amazing surface sealer for blocking stains and tannin bleed; a hideous yellowy oil that leaks into paint from inside the wood.
 Tannin makes white paint look yellow and aged.
 Latex primer is soft too and does nothing to seal unpainted wood.

 The Best Primer for Stained Wood

 Most people avoid oil primer because of the horrible smell, but it's one of the best options for stained oak.
-Two of the best oil-based products for priming stained oak is Zinsser Cover Stain and Kilz Original.
+Two of the best oil-based products for priming stained oak are Zinsser Cover Stain and Kilz Original.
 A third option I have also used several times is Pro Block oil primer from Sherwin Williams.
 Any of those three products will seal the surface of your oak trim and enhance the paint finish.

 Apply two coats of primer with an angled brush.
 Let the primer dry overnight before sanding.
-Overnight drying makes the sanding a lot easier without residue gumming up your sandpaper.
+Overnight drying makes the sanding a lot easier and prevents residue from gumming up your sandpaper.
 The Cover Stain primer I recommended sands very nicely into a fine powder when given enough time to fully dry.
 You can thin the primer with a small amount of paint thinner so it brushes on smoother.